glennhenry/cs-notes/docs/theory-of-computation-and-automata/08-pushdown-automata/pushdown-automata.md

 A [finite automaton](/theory-of-computation-and-automata/finite-automata) has a very limited memory to keep track its computation.
 If we were to design an automaton that determine the length of string, a finite automaton wouldn't work. **Pushdown Automata (PDA)** is the extension of finite automaton that has more memory, specifically a [stack memory with the LIFO principle](/data-structures-and-algorithms/stack).
 A PDA recognizes context-free languages governed by [context-free grammar](/theory-of-computation-and-automata/context-free-grammar).
 Similar to finite automaton, it can either accept or reject the language.

-Component of PDA :
+Component of PDA:

-- **Input file/tape** : Contains the input symbols that the PDA reads from left to right.
+- **Input file/tape**: Contains the input symbols that the PDA reads from left to right.
-- **Finite state control** : The control unit of the PDA that determines its state.
+- **Finite state control**: The control unit of the PDA that determines its state.
-- **Pushdown store** : It's the stack that is used to store symbols from the input tape.
-It has infinite size, and it allows for two stack operations : push (adding a symbol to the stack) and pop (removing the top symbol from the stack).
+- **Pushdown store**: It's the stack that is used to store symbols from the input tape.
+It has infinite size, and it allows for two stack operations: push (adding a symbol to the stack) and pop (removing the top symbol from the stack).

 ![Pushdown automata's components](./pda.png)
-Source : Book page 160
+Source: Book page 160

 #### Formal Definition

-Formally, a PDA is defined as 7 tuples : $P = (Q, \Sigma, \Gamma, \delta, q_0, z_0, F)$
+Formally, a PDA is defined as 7 tuples: $P = (Q, \Sigma, \Gamma, \delta, q_0, z_0, F)$

 - $Q$ is the finite set of states.
 - $\Sigma$ is the finite set of input alphabet/symbols.